 Naturalists lead an annual set of summer camps that allow children to explore and enjoy the great outdoors.
 The camps are a week-long experience in conservation and nature.
 Activities may include hiking & outdoor recreation, meeting live animals, story time, nature arts & crafts, picnics, and science activities.
 Kestrel and Challenge camps will also include an overnight with campfire cooking and a campout.

-Parents may register children for camp beginning Wednesday, March 7, 2018 at 8:00 a.m.
+Parents may register children for camp beginning Wednesday, March 4, 2020 at 8:00 a.m.
 Registration is limited and on a first-come, first-served basis.
 To register, come to the Annett Nature Center (15565 118th Ave Indianola, IA) or call us at (515) 961-6169 (no e-mail registrations will be accepted.)
 Our camp sessions fill up very quickly.
-Due to the popularity of our camps, children may one attend each camp one time, and may parent may only sign up related campers.
+Due to the popularity, and limited space in our camps, children may only attend each camp one time.
+Parents or relatives may register campers.

 To Register, Have the Following Information Ready: